inet-framework/inet/doc/src/users-guide/ch-sensor-macs.rst

 that has a wireless interface and set the interface type to the appropriate type.
 For example, :ned:`WirelessHost` is a node type which is preconfigured to have one wireless interface, ``wlan[0]``.
-``wlan[0]`` is of parametric type, so if you build the network from :ned:`WirelessHost` nodes, you can configure all of them to use, for example, B-MAC with the following line in the ini file:
+``wlan[0]`` is of parametric type, so if the network is built from :ned:`WirelessHost` nodes, all of them can be configured to use, for example, B-MAC with the following line in the ini file:

 .. code-block:: ini